-- (A) Shall be cost-based, as determined by the Commission; - (B) Shall not exceed the average price by rate element and type of access in effect on July 1, 1987; and - (C) Each CLEC's switched access charges by rate element shall be capped at that CLEC's tariffed rate as of January 1, 2012.
-The capping of rates does not affect any required implementation of rate changes pursuant to federal requirements. - (III) To enable the Commission to track the progress of competition and to monitor the delivery of basic, premium and advanced services to all areas of the state, it is in the public interest for CLECs to provide the Commission with information in annual reports and/or other special reports, pursuant to rule 2006. - (b) A CLEC may elect to opt into one of two forms of default regulation in their entirety.
-A new CLEC shall designate at the time of application for a CPCN and/or LOR under which form of default regulation it requests to be regulated or apply for an alternative form of regulation pursuant to rule 2205.
-An existing CLEC certified at the effective date of this rule shall notify the Commission by letter addressed to the Director of the Commission if they wish to change to the Option Two form of default regulation.
-If an existing carrier desires to be regulated under an alternative form of regulation, this must still be accomplished by application pursuant to rule 2205. - (c) Default Form of Regulation: Option One. - This default form of regulation shall apply to all jurisdictional products and services offered by a CLEC provider, with the exception of the rates, terms and conditions for 9 1 1 call delivery to a BESP.
+- (B) Shallshall not exceed the average price by rate element of the competing ILEC, unless the provider of telecommunications service is determined to be a rural CLEC pursuant to FCC 47 C.F.R. §§ 61.26 and type of 61.3.
+A rural CLEC competing with a non-rural ILEC, shall not file rates for its intrastate access above the rates prescribed in effect on July 1, 1987; and the NECA access tariff. - (C) Each CLEC's switched access provider's charges by rate element shall be capped at that CLEC'sprovider of telecommunications service's tariffed rate as of January 1, 2012.
+The capping of rates does not affect any required implementation of rate changes pursuant to federal requirements. - (c) Default Form of Regulation: Option One. - (I) This default form of regulation shall apply to all jurisdictional products and services offered by a CLEC provider, with the exception of the rates, terms and conditions for 9-1-1 call delivery to a BESP.
 Each CLEC shall establish rates, terms and conditions governing 9-1-1 call delivery to a BESP, as directed in rule 2138. - (II) Pursuant to rule 2122, each CLEC shall file an initial Tariff that contains the rates, terms and conditions governing its Part II and Part III services and products. - (III) Tariff changes.
 For products and services subject to this default form of regulation, changes to the Tariff may be made upon 14-days notice to the Commission.
 Additional notice to customers shall not be required unless ordered by the Commission.
 If the Commission does not suspend the effective date of the proposed Tariff change, the Tariff change shall become effective according to its terms. - (IV) Customer-specific contracts and notice. - (A) The Commission may permit a provider to provide a customer with regulated services, under contract, irrespective of any Tariff or Price List requirements. - (B) A notice of contract shall be filed with the Commission under seal within 14-days of the date the contract is executed.
-The notice shall: disclose any early termination penalty to the customer; confirm that the contract is a nondiscriminatory offering; confirm that the charges exceed the company's cost; and confirm that the contract contains a provision acknowledging that it is subject to regulatory review. - (C) The contract shall be subject to Commission review to determine if: - (i) The negotiated contract is nondiscriminatory; - (ii) The contract terms are not inconsistent with the public interest; and

-- (iii) The contract terms are not inconsistent with applicable Commission rules. - (D) The Commission may set the contract for hearing and, after hearing, may approve or disapprove the contract.
+The notice shall: disclose any early termination penalty to the customer; confirm that the contract is a non-discriminatory offering; confirm that the charges exceed the company's cost; and confirm that the contract contains a provision acknowledging that it is subject to regulatory review. - (C) The contract shall be subject to Commission review to determine if: - (i) The negotiated contract is nondiscriminatory; - (ii) The contract terms are not inconsistent with the public interest; and - (iii) The contract terms are not inconsistent with applicable Commission-rules. - (D) The Commission may set the contract for hearing and, after hearing, may approve or disapprove the contract.
 At the hearing, the applicant shall bear the burden of proof with respect to the contract.
-If the Commission does not set the contract for hearing, the contract is effective according to its terms. - (d) Default Form of Regulation: Option Two.
+If the Commission does not set the contract for hearing, the contract is effective according to its terms.